Sri Lanka - North to South

 - Walking barefoot around temples on hot stone floors can be difficult it is acceptable to keep your socks on.
 In some Hindu temples, non-Hindus aren’t permitted to enter the inner shrine; in others, men are required to take off their shirt before entering, and women are sometimes not permitted entry at all.

 - Religious statues are sacred.
-Do not climb on or sitting by one, and don’t pose for a photo with a Buddha image.
+Do not climb on or sit by one and don’t pose for a photo with a Buddha image.

 - In some temples (Buddhist and Hindu) you will be shown around by a monk or priest and expected to make a donation.
 At other places, unofficial “guides” will offer to guide you – for a fee.
 Try not to feel pressured into accepting the services of unofficial guides unless you want them.